 In the beginning his change was unnoticeable.

-Sure, they all saw him in him as a shinigami, sure, they all saw his zanpakuto in action, and sure, they all saw how ridiculously powerful he had become.
-They all saw that, but what happened in Soul Society, later in Hueco Mundo, and then back in Soul Society for the December War was more like a dream than anything else.
+Sure, they all saw how ridiculously powerful he had become, in his shinigami form with his zanpakuto in action.
+They saw all of that, but what happened in Soul Society, later in Hueco Mundo, and then back in Soul Society for the December War was more like a dream than anything else.
 When they returned to Earth life went on exactly as it did before.

 Well, almost anyway.